WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 2. SSP will provide the sellerEventId to the auction via auctionConfig, which will be available in the reporting worklet for the SSP.
 3. In reportResult(), the sellerEventId, along with any other contextual response fields relevant for reporting, will be available so that the result can be joined to the corresponding contextual query.
 4. Once the winning ad is rendered in the fenced frame, the fenced frame can also communicate other events to the browser e.g. what user interaction happened.
 Since the fenced frames run the buyer’s scripts, the buyer can also decide what information to be volunteered to the seller via the reportEvent API.
-5. The solution proposed in this document allows the seller’s reporting worklet to register a url to which data should be sent for events reported by the fenced frame.
+5. The solution proposed in this document allows the seller’s reporting worklet to register a URL to which data should be sent for events reported by the fenced frame.

 ## Buyer (DSP) flow of events